nancysolanki/chess-game/README.md

-# chess-game using c++
+# CHESS GAME using C++
 Implemented the standard chess game using C++ and object-oriented programming language.
 It can be ran in terminal and allows two player to compete together.
 The characteristic of OOPS like abstraction, inheritance, encapsulation and polymorphism highly facilitates its development